whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 [^35]: Stevenson & Wolfers (2013).
 [Subjective Well-Being and Income: Is There Any Evidence of Satiation?](https://www.nber.org/papers/w18992). _American Economic Review, American Economic Association_.
 103(3): 598–604.
 [^36]: Dunn, E.; Gilbert, D. & Wilson, T. (2011).
 [If money doesn't make you happy, then you probably aren't spending it right](https://psycnet.apa.org/record/2011-17293-002). _Journal of Consumer Psychology_.
 21(2): 115–125.
 [^37]: For more detail, see MacAskill, W.; Mogensen, A. & Ord, T. (2018).
 [Giving Isn’t Demanding](https://static1.squarespace.com/static/5506078de4b02d88372eee4e/t/5bc7196aec212dd54a839425/1539774891904/Giving+Isn%27t+Demanding.pdf).
 In Woodruff, P. (ed.) _The Ethics of Giving: Philosophers' Perspectives on Philanthropy_.
 Oxford: Oxford University Press, pp. 178–203.
-[^38]: Note that Professor William MacAskill, coauthor of this website, is a cofounder of 80,000 Hours.
+[^38]: Note that William MacAskill, coauthor of this website, is a cofounder of 80,000 Hours.
 [^39]: Cf. Todd, B. (2017).
 [We reviewed over 60 studies about what makes for a dream job.
 Here’s what we found](https://80000hours.org/career-guide/job-satisfaction/). _80,000 Hours_.
+[^39a]: There also seems an unusually high risk of political efforts proving counterproductive.
+Consider, for example, environmental regulations that make it more difficult to build new solar, wind, and nuclear power plants to replace harmful coal power.
+Due to these complexities, we suspect that careful work in policy analysis is more promising than popular political mobilization for actually securing good results.
+But others may judge the matter differently.
-[^40]: Note that Professor William MacAskill, coauthor of this website, is the author of several of the listed resources on effective altruism.
+[^40]: Note that William MacAskill, coauthor of this website, is the author of several of the listed resources on effective altruism.
 Moreover, he is a cofounder of both 80,000 Hours and Giving What We Can.